Fueling a Platform with Crowd Power, with Numaan Akram

-“Data is collected from the wisdom of the crowds.
+“Data is collected from the wisdom of the crowd.
 We often think of data as points on a map or numbers in a database, but there’s a collective wisdom that data-collecting taps into.”

 Numaan Akram, founder and CEO of Rally, believes platform businesses depend on the wisdom of the crowd to truly excel.
 Rally is a crowd-powered travel service that enables rideshare on buses with an underlying goal of connecting those who share a passion.
 In conversation with our host, Vivaldi CCO Tom Ajello, Numaan discusses how a platform should not only initiate ideas but also invite its customers to create inspiration and engage their own communities.
 Tune in to learn how the nature of ownership has changed due to the extent to which platforms and consumer behavior impact each other.